top of page

 The verb 'howl' traces its etymology back to the Old English word 'hulian,' which evolved from the Proto-Germanic root 'hul-.'
 Originally, 'hulian' described the vocalization of wolves and other animals, specifically their eerie and haunting cries that could be heard over long distances.
 This word is onomatopoeic in nature, attempting to imitate the sound of such vocalizations.
 Over time, 'howl' came to be associated with the eerie and resonant vocalizations of not just animals but also humans, particularly when expressing strong emotions such as grief, pain, or anguish.
 The etymology of 'howl' reflects its historical connection to the haunting and primal nature of such vocalizations, which often convey a sense of desolation or emotional intensity.

-Quiz: Find the meaning of the verb howl:
+Find the correct meaning of the verb howl:

 Try Again!